 Dogs generally love the smell and even the taste of chocolate.
 However, they will not love the after-effects of having chocolate poisoning that is likely to follow.

-Chocolate is toxic to dogs, even if the sweet-toothed pups don’t understand this, and it can be very dangerous when even the smallest amount is ingested.
+Chocolate is toxic to dogs, even if the sweet-toothed pups don’t understand this.
+Sadly it can be perilous when even the smallest amount is ingested.

 The cocoa bean plant contains a poisonous chemical called Theobromine.
-Theobromine is a naturally occurring stimulant that has dangerous effects on the central nervous system and heart of dogs, essentially putting their systems in a state of panic.
+This toxin is a naturally occurring stimulant that has dangerous effects on dogs’ central nervous system and the heart.
+Therefore you are essentially putting their systems in a state of panic.

 Symptoms of Chocolate Poisoning

-Our four-legged friends are likely to experience many terrible symptoms as a result of eating any amount of chocolate.
+Our four-legged friends are likely to experience many terrible symptoms as a result of eating more than just a tiny amount of chocolate.

 Watch your animal closely if you think your dog may have eaten chocolates, keeping an extra close eye out for the following symptoms: